Gent–Wevelgem: Course changes

 The race passes under the Menin Gate World War I memorial in Ypres during the race finale.

 In 2008, the route was substantially modified, following the race's status as a UCI Pro Tour event.
 The distance was increased from ca. 200 km to 235 km.
 The course no longer ran along long coastal stretches, but instead approached Veurne from the polders.
 More climbs in Heuvelland were inserted: Zwarteberg, Baneberg, Rodeberg, Vidaigneberg and Monteberg preceded the double ascent of the Kemmelberg.
 As a consequence of the heavy crashes of the 2007 race, the Kemmelberg was approached from the village of Kemmel, in order to avoid the dangerous cobbled descent and potential new crashes.

 In 2010 the Franco-Flemish hills of Kasselberg, Scherpenberg, Katsberg, and Berthen were re-introduced, before ensuing the traditional route in the Heuvelland hills.
 In recent years the city of Ypres features prominently in the race finale.
 In the context of the Centenary of the outbreak of World War I, the peloton crosses the city centre and leaves it passing under the iconic Menin Gate, arguably the most famous Flanders Fields memorial, before proceeding on the final run-in to the finish in Wevelgem.

 The 2017 race saw the addition of three so-called Plugstreets in Ploegsteert Wood, semi-paved gravel roads at the Ploegsteert Memorial to the Missing, to commemorate the Christmas truce of 1914.
 (Note: Ploegsteert, where Winston Churchill served as Commanding Officer during 1916, was a site of trench warfare during World War I. On Christmas Eve 1914, German soldiers started singing Silent Night, Holy Night, to which the Allied troops responded with a rendition of The First Noel.
 On Christmas Day, German and Allied troops approached each other in No man's land, resulting in playing games of football.
 A similar ceasefire was observed in 1915 although in 1916 there were commands to execute any soldiers who fraternized with the enemy.)
 The three Plugstreets were integrated between the two Kemmel climbs, with a total distance of 5.2 km.

 The COVID-19 pandemic led to the change of calendar and that year's edition was postponed for the 11th of October.

+Following Deinze (from 2003 to 2019) and Ypres (from 2020 to 2025), the starting location for the men’s race changed for the third time in 2026 (Middelkerke), with the initial location Ghent being permanently removed from the race’s name.